matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 ## Unstable prefix

-While this MSC is not in a released version of the specification, clients should add a `org.matrix.msc2918.refresh_token=true` query parameter on the login endpoint, e.g. `/_matrix/client/r0/login?org.matrix.msc2918.refresh_token=true`.
+While this MSC is not in a released version of the specification, clients should add a `org.matrix.msc2918.refresh_token=true` query parameter on the login and registration endpoints, e.g. `/_matrix/client/r0/login?org.matrix.msc2918.refresh_token=true`.
 The refresh token endpoint should be served and used using the unstable prefix: `POST /_matrix/client/unstable/org.matrix.msc2918/refresh`.

 ## Detailed rationale